prentissw/obsidian-charted-roots/wiki-content/Roadmap.md

 **Priority:** 📋 Medium — Unified timeline experience for fictional worldbuilders

-**Summary:** Deep integration with the [Calendarium](https://plugins.javalent.com/calendarium) plugin to enable shared calendar definitions, bidirectional event sync, and cross-calendar date translation.
-Particularly valuable for worldbuilders using fictional date systems.
+**Summary:** Integration with the [Calendarium](https://plugins.javalent.com/calendarium) plugin to share calendar definitions, eliminating duplicate configuration for worldbuilders.
+Designed to be invisible to users who don't need it—settings default to off, and no UI changes appear unless Calendarium is installed.

 **Integration Modes:**